Sofii-alt/Herwanta-dynamics-UGV/README.md

-# Ro Project
+# Forest rover Project

 ## Overview
 Mobile robot project for mapping and autonomous navigation.
+Possably used in forest industry for marking trees.
 Designed as a student team project to experiment with sensors, mapping, and mission planning.

 ## Structure
 - /docs: Documentation and planning